marschall/marschall.github.com/_posts/2017-01-28-oracle-read-only.md

 SET TRANSACTION READ ONLY;
 ```

-If you want to avoid this but still want read consistency and repeatable reads with Oracle you have to use the [serializable](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable) isolation level (which theoretically is only snapshot isolation).
+If you want to avoid this but still want read consistency and repeatable reads with Oracle you have to use the <a href="https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable">serializable</a> isolation level (which theoretically is only snapshot isolation).